syncfusion-content/windowsforms-docs/WindowsForms/treeview/Overview.md

 *	Provides support for advanced drag and drop of the nodes.

+*   [TreeViewAdv](
-*	`TreeViewAdv` can associate the context menus with the option to show and hide wherever necessary
+https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TreeViewAdv.html) can associate the context menus with the option to show and hide wherever necessary

 *	Provides automatic scrolling support for the TreeViewAdv

 *	Customize the complete look and feel of the control.

+*	Sort [TreeViewAdv](
-*	Sort `TreeViewAdv` items at run time.
+https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TreeViewAdv.html) items at run time.

 *	Add images to expanded and collapsed states of TreeViewAdv.

-*	Add images as left, right and state image sources to the `TreeNodeAdv`.
+*	Add images as left, right and state image sources to the [TreeNodeAdv](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TreeNodeAdv.html).